coding-blocks/authoritah/README.md

 # README

-Authoritah is an unopinionated, tiny authorization library for node applications.
-This is used internally at Coding Blocks for the authorization subsystems of various applications, but is unopinionated enough to be useful in any scenario where you need to enforce a set of rules on an object.
+Authoritah is an unopinionated, tiny, library for node that provides a convenient API for scrutinizing an object against a set of rules.
+This is used internally at Coding Blocks for the authorization subsystems of various applications, but is unopinionated enough to be useful in any scenario.

 ## Author